-Here are my tips in the first of a two-part post on effectively managing a switch from on-site interpreter services to remote interpreter services.
+Here are my tips on effectively managing a switch from on-site interpreter services to remote interpreter services.

 It’s the way we talk about it: I’m careful to talk about an on-site interpreter as “on-site”, and not a “live” interpreter.
 I would not believe this had I not experienced it, but some people who use interpreter services reject the “phone interpreter” or the “video interpreter” and insist on a “live” interpreter because they think that the interpretation delivered by phone or video is like an app, or some kind of machine translation, while really, it’s the same trained, “live” interpreter, who just happens to be on the other end of the phone or video screen.